jlevy/kash/src/kash/docs/markdown/topics/a4_getting_started.md

 workspace health
 ```

-This will create a workspace directory called `health.kb` in the current directory.
+This will create a workspace directory called `health` in the current directory.
-You can run `cd health.kb` or `workspace health` to switch to that directory and begin
+You can run `cd health` or `workspace health` to switch to that directory and begin
 working.

 ### Essential Kash Commands